Anlor0210/Fishing-2d-version/README.md

 🚀 Step 2: Start the game
 Double-click on the fishing.py file.

-Game will open in a PowerShell window (or CMD if preferred).
+The game will open in a PowerShell window (or CMD if preferred).

 ✅ Requires Python installed (e.g., Python 3.11+)